Mr. Tweed´s Country Style Blog

 Rules vs. Rules of thumb

-2010-03-07 Leave commentOne reason for sartorial misunderstanding is the linguistic similarity between rules and rules of thumb.
+2010-03-07 1 commentOne reason for sartorial misunderstanding is the linguistic similarity between rules and rules of thumb.
 Many times rules of thumb are presented as rules, just leaving out the important distinction that a rule of thumb is a "general guideline, rather than a strict rule; an approximate measure or means of reckoning based on experience or common knowledge".
 Thus wrongfully making the world of style appear rigid and boring.

 -